koushui/6r00tkit/README.md

 ## Description

-6r00tkit (Grootkit) is a rootkit used to hide and protect itself and other rootkits, to hide process and to set root permissions on a process (privilege escalation).
+6r00tkit (Grootkit) is a rootkit used to hide and protect itself and other rootkits, to hide malware and persistence file for 6r00tkit, to hide process and to set root permissions on a process (privilege escalation).

 How it's works:
  - Remove itself and other rootkit from the kernel modules list